-Many people who suffer obesity, autoimmune disease or urinary tract infections (UTI’s) may also develop kidney disease within their lifetime.
+Many people who suffer from obesity, an autoimmune disease, or urinary tract infections (UTI’s) may also develop kidney disease within their lifetime.
 Anytime an overall strain is put on the body, the kidneys also take a major hit.
 Common signs of kidney problems include frequent urination, problems urinating, pain, burning, or constant thirst.

 Best Foods and Drinks For Your Kidneys:

 For those with CKD, these foods and drinks below are just a handful of some to focus on.
 They’re also great choices for those that are looking to take care of their kidneys without causing too much water loss within the body.

 Obviously, H20 is the best ingredient for overall water balance in the body.
 No need to go overboard, but aim for the classic 6-8 glasses a day depending on your body weight.
 If you’re more active, you will likely need additional water, while some may need a glass or two less.
 Water helps flush out toxins that can lead to bacterial infection or kidney stones, along with harmful particles in the blood.
 Remember that water is the absolute best “cleanser” of all you can be consuming, no detox needed!

 2.100 Percent Cranberry Juice

 Normally, fruit juice isn’t the best option for beverage choices since it’s mainly sugar, water, and preservatives, however, 100 percent cranberry juice (preferably organic and only fruit and water-based) is a great option for clearing out the kidneys.
 Cranberries are a superstar fruit for your arteries, kidneys, digestive tract and more.
 If you don’t believe in store-bought options, then juice your own cranberries or blend with water and strain with a nut milk bag.